How Long Does The Divorce Process Last?

 This doesn’t mean you automatically split everything in half.
 Courts use a fair and equitable standard when making these decisions.
 They consider the length of the marriage, financial standing, level of need, and more.

-Child Custody
+Child Custody Battles

 Many people assume mothers always receive custody of their children.
-Though that’s the perception, as written, the law doesn’t favor one parent over the other.
+Though that’s the perception, the law, as written, doesn’t favor one parent over the other.

 • Where a child lives.